tagged

 In recent years, the decline of the coal industry has presented new challenges and opportunities for Pike County.
 Efforts are being made to diversify the economy and attract alternative industries, such as tourism and technology.
 The county is also home to a number of natural attractions, including the Breaks Interstate Park and the Appalachian Wildlife Center, which have the potential to attract visitors and boost the local economy.
 Despite the changes over time, Pike County continues to preserve its unique cultural heritage and serves as a reminder of the enduring spirit of its residents.

-This timeline provides a concise overview of the key events in the history of Pike County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Pike County, Kentucky.

 • 1821: Pike County is established on December 19, becoming the 70th county in Kentucky.